-Direct Stafford Loan:
+Direct Stafford Loan

 The Direct Stafford Loan is borrowed money that must be repaid with interest and cannot be cancelled because of dissatisfaction with training or job placement, etc. The Stafford Loan is for undergraduate, graduate and professional students.
-Students must be enrolled at least half-time to be eligible.
+Students must be enrolled at least halftime to be eligible.
 Financial need is not a requirement to obtain a Stafford Loan.
 There are two types of Stafford loans - Subsidized and Unsubsidized Stafford Loans.

-Direct Subsidized Stafford Loans: These are available to eligible undergraduate students who demonstrate financial need.
+Direct Subsidized Stafford Loans

+These are available to eligible undergraduate students who demonstrate financial need.
 The US Department of Education pays the interest while the student is in school at least half-time; for the first 6 months after the student leaves school; and, during a period of deferment.
 The amount of the subsidized Stafford loan cannot exceed a student's financial need.
-The interest rate for these loans first disbursed after 07/01/2021 and before 07/01/2022 is 3.73%.
-Disbursed after 7/1/22 go 6/30-2023 is 4.99%.
+The interest rate for these loans first disbursed on or after July 1, 2024, and before July 1, 2025 is 6.53%.

-Direct Unsubsidized Stafford Loans: These loans are available to eligible students and are not based on financial need.
+Direct Unsubsidized Stafford Loans

+These loans are available to eligible students and are not based on financial need.
 Interest is charged on these loans from the time of disbursement until the loan is paid in full.
 The US Department of Education do NOT pay the interest on this loan.

 To determine the amount of the unsubsidized loan, the following equation is used:

-Cost of Attendance-Federal Pell Grant-Subsidized Stafford-Any other Aid = Amount of Unsubsidized Stafford Loan
+Cost of Attendance - Federal Pell Grant - Subsidized Stafford - Any other Aid = Amount of

+Unsubsidized Stafford Loan

 (up to annual maximum loan amount).
-The interest rate for these loans first disbursed after 07/01/2021 and before 07/01/2022 is 5.28%.
-7/1/2022 to 6/30-2023 is 6.54%.
+The interest rate for these loans first disbursed on or after July 1, 2024, and before July 1, 2025 8.08%

-Direct Plus Loans:
+Direct Plus Loans